Hecksboi/VSDM/README.md

 * 2.proper GUI (i might do TUI, but unless theres a hyper minimal DRM option, no GUI in the base)

-this project uses the [black formater](https://github.com/psf/black), depends on sh, gnu coreutils, (optionally) startx (needed for x11 desktops), and assumes that you have the dirs ``/tmp/``, ``/usr/share/xsessions/``, ``/usr/share/wayland-sessions/`` hopefully i can figure out xinit to not rely on startx though
+this project uses the [black formater](https://github.com/psf/black), depends on sh, (optionally) startx (needed for x11 desktops), and assumes that you have the dirs ``/tmp/``, ``/usr/share/xsessions/``, ``/usr/share/wayland-sessions/`` hopefully i can figure out xinit to not rely on startx though